glebm/i18n-tasks/README.md

 ✔ Keys relative to the file path they are used in (see [relative roots configuration](#usage-search)) are supported.

-✘ Keys relative to `controller.action_name` in Rails controllers are not supported.
+✔ Keys relative to `controller.action_name` in Rails controllers are supported.

 #### Plural keys